tgrigera/COVIDm/model_desc/README.tex.md

 a third column in the imported infections file.
 This number need not be monotonically increasing: a decrease indicates that some (picked at random) _of the previouly forced to R_ individuals are to become susceptible again.
-If the program is =seeiir_h_force_recover_family=, then the way this is doen is to randomly choose a family where all individuals are in state S or R, and then recover _all_ of the susceptible individuals of the family.
+If the program is `seeiir_h_force_recover_family`, then the way this is done is to randomly choose a family where all individuals are in state S or R, and then recover _all_ of the susceptible individuals of the family.
 This may lead to recovering slightly more individuals than requested.
 Similarly, when undoing the